 - Before driving, make sure the vehicle maintenance and trailer maintenance are current.
-This is very important because towing puts additional stress on the tow vehicle - Make sure the wheel lug nuts/ bolts on the tow vehicle and trailer are tightened to the correct torque. - Be sure the hitch, coupler, draw bar and other equipment that connect the trailer and the tow vehicle are properly secured and adjusted.
+This is very important because towing puts additional stress on the tow vehicle. - Make sure the wheel lug nuts/ bolts on the tow vehicle and trailer are tightened to the correct torque. - Be sure the hitch, coupler, draw bar and other equipment that connect the trailer and the tow vehicle are properly secure - tow vehicle are properly secured and adjusted.

-- Make sure all running lights, brake lights, turn signals and hazard lights are working. - Verify that the brakes on the tow vehicle and trailer are operating correctly. - Maintain a safe speed as regulated by the trailering laws of the state where you are traveling. - Check the trailer and vehicle brakes for proper operation and fluid level prior to departure. - Check the trailer for damage prior to departure. - Make sure the hitch ball and trailer coupler are the same size and bolts and nuts are tightly secured. - The coupler must be completely over the ball, and the latching mechanism must be locked down. - Make sure the safety chains are properly crisscrossed and connected.
+Make sure all running lights, brake lights, turn signals and hazari

+- Maintain a safe speed as regulated by the trailering laws of the state where you are traveling. - Check the trailer and vehicle brakes for proper operation and fluid level prior to departure. - Check the trailer for damage prior to departure. - Make sure the hitch ball and trailer coupler are the same size and bolts and nuts are tightly secured. - The coupler must be completely over the ball, and the latching mechanism must be locked down. - Make sure the safety chains are properly crisscrossed and connected.
 They should not touch the road but should have enough slack to make turns.
 If the ball were to break, the trailer would follow in a straight line and prevent the coupler from dragging on the road.
-Make sure the trailer emergency brake cable or chain is also installed to the tow vehicle frame. - Ensure the breakaway system lanyard is connected to the tow vehicle and not to the safety chains or ball mount.
+Make sure the trailer emergency brake cable or chain is also installed to the tow vehicle frame.

+Ensure the breakaway system lanyard is connected to the tow vehicle and not to the safety chains or ball mount.